-If you stop making payments on your credit cards, the first thing you will receive is a lot of collection letters and phone calls from your credit card company telling you that you are in default.
-Depending on how much you owe, if you ignore the collection calls, the credit card company can assign your account to a collection agency and write it off as a bad debt or take you to court.
+The first thing you’ll receive when you stop making payments on your credit cards is a lot of collection letters and phone calls telling you that you are in default.
+After a few months, the credit card company will likely sell your account to a collection agency and charge off your debt (write it off its books).

 See Bankruptcy and Credit Card Debt Lawsuits for more information.